ChonCanCode/11-project-crm/README.md

 - `Material UI` an open-source React component library.
 Contain all the template that I need to build a CRM.

 ---

+### 20251227

+- Added the library in README in case such file is opening in a new device.
+- Removing the table from MUI library
+- Learning to build a table from scratch